Anne Hathaway

 Anne Hathaway in The Witches

-She also nabbed the leading role in the timely romantic comedy "Locked Down" (2021), where she collaborated with Chiwetel Ejiofor.
+She also landed the lead in the pandemic-era romantic comedy "Locked Down" (2021), starring opposite Chiwetel Ejiofor.

 A still from Locked Down